 - Families that have one or more children in the home that have struggled to maintain economic stability due to various challenges, such as the lack of job skills, education, disability, employment, and the absense or death of either parent.

 Requesting assistance – To request assistance a family must:

 - Complete an application form at the Garfield County Department of Human Services or by going online to Colorado.gov/PEAK

 - social security number

 - and other information for all household members

-- Cooperation with child support enforcement activities is required.
+- Cooperation with child support services is required.

 Receiving Benefits – Qualifying families receive payments to help with necessary expenses:

 - Payments are issued in the form of an EBT (Electronic Benefit Transfer) card

 - The amount of the monthly assistance payment depends on a number of factors, including: